IBM-Bluemix-Docs/containers/cs_cli_reference.md

 This private subnet is not one provided by IBM Cloud infrastructure (SoftLayer).
 As such, you must configure any inbound and outbound network traffic routing for the subnet.
 To add an IBM Cloud infrastructure (SoftLayer) subnet, use the `bx cs cluster-subnet-add` [command](#cs_cluster_subnet_add).

+**Note**:
-**Note**: When you add a private user subnet to a cluster, IP addresses of this subnet are used for private Load Balancers in the cluster.
+* When you add a private user subnet to a cluster, IP addresses of this subnet are used for private Load Balancers in the cluster.
 To avoid IP address conflicts, make sure that you use a subnet with one cluster only.
 Do not use a subnet for multiple clusters or for other purposes outside of {{site.data.keyword.containershort_notm}} at the same time.
+* To route between subnets on the same VLAN, you must [turn on VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).

 <strong>Command options</strong>: